 At 6:30 p.m.
-Sunday night, Eli picked me up in his Range Rover outside my condo on King Street West.
+Sunday night, Eli picked me up in his SUV outside my condo on King Street West.
 At first blush, the man had beautiful biceps … and hideous sunglasses.

 White fitted tee, black jeans.
 His hand over mine as I shook with a visible tremor.

 “God you’re nervous,” he said.
 “Just relax.
 Seriously.
 Isn’t it obvious I’m totally into you?”

 My hesitation was incredibly visceral.
 Red flag.
 My mind was batting down the exuberance of my heart, a Hail Mary before my hesitations began to disappear entirely.

 “No,” I lied.
 “I’m fine.
 Get over yourself, dude.”

 Our first date was at El Catrin in Toronto’s Distillery District.